-- 1. To practice learner centered methods and techniques in the classroom. - 2.
-To enable teacher trainees to use technology to enrich language teaching. - 3.
+1. To practice learner centered methods and techniques in the classroom.

+- 2. To enable teacher trainees to use technology to enrich language teaching. - 3.
 To facilitate the effective use of learning resources. - 4.
 To encourage continuous professional development. - 5.
 To develop an appreciation of the role of English in both academics and life. - 6.
-To develop creativity among learners
+To develop creativity among language learners

-Unit 6 .Approaches, Methods and Techniques of Teaching English
+Unit-6: Approaches, Methods and Techniques of Teaching English

 - 1. Concept of approach ,methods, techniques - 2.
 A Survey of Methods of Teaching English: Grammar Translation Method, Direct Method, Dr. West's Method and Bilingual Method - 3.
 Structural and Situational Approach in Teaching of English - 4.
 Communicative Approach in Teaching of English - 5.
-Constructivist approach and Collaborative Approach and Eclectic Approaches - 6.
-Remedial, Reflective and Reciprocal approaches in English teaching
+Constructivist approach and Collaborative Approach and Eclectic Approaches

-Unit 7.
-Planning the Classroom Transaction
+Unit 7: Planning the Classroom Transaction

 - 1. Academic standards, Competencies, and Discourses. - 2.
 Annual Plan, Lesson Plan, Period plan in Teaching English, - 3.
-Developing Teaching Learning Material - 4.
-Micro Teaching: concept, phases, Plans for in Microteaching - 5.
-Developing Period Plan for the Lesson (Face sheet, - Pre-Reading, Reading, Post-Reading, written Discourse, Grammar, Vocabulary, Study-skills,) - 6.
-Guiding Project Work. and reporting, - 7.
-Study Skills Note Making and Note Taking, using SQ3R and Graphic Organizers - 8.
-Reference Skills Use of Dictionary, Thesaurus and Encyclopedia - Use of library as knowledge center Activities in Teaching of English: Situationalisation, Dramatization, Language Games, Role Play, Soliloquy, Integration of English with other subjects, Integration of English with School Activities, English Language Club, Simulation, Poster Making, Paper Folding, Field Trips, Holding Discussions / Conversations, Documentation. - 10.
-Information Communication Technology in English Language Teaching
+Developing Teaching Learning Material - Developing Period Plan for the Lesson (Face sheet, Pre-Reading, Reading, Post-Reading, written Discourse, Grammar, Vocabulary, Study-skills,) - 5.
+Guiding Project Work.
+Reporting and presenting - 6.
+Study Skills Note Making and Note Taking, using SQ3R and Graphic Organizers - 7.
+Reference Skills Use of Dictionary, Thesaurus and Encyclopedia - 8.
+The role of library in developing study and reference skills - 9.
+Using ICT in Teaching English Language

+(Suggested Activities in Teaching of English: Situationalisation, Dramatization, Language Games, Role Play, Soliloquy, Integration of English with other subjects, English Language Club, Simulation, Poster Making, Paper Folding, Field Trips, Holding Discussions / Conversations, Documentation.)

-Unit 8.
-Professional Growth of English teacher
+Unit-8: Professional Growth of English teacher

-- 1. Concept of Teacher development: And its need - 2.
-Qualities of an English Teacher - 3.
-Concept of Self-development as an English Teacher - 4.
-NCFTE Recommendations for Professional growth and competence - 5.
+- 1. Concept of professional growth of English teacher: And its need - 2.
+Professional Growth of English Teacher: Language, Phonetics, Literature, ICT and personal library, - 3.
+NCFTE Recommendations for Professional growth and competence - 4.
+Qualities of an English Teacher - 5.
+Integration of English with other subjects and with school activities - 6.
 Self appraisal of the teacher

-Unit 9.
-Curriculum development
+Unit-9: Curriculum development